huggingface/blog/tf-xla-generate.md

 As with any optimization procedure, there is no free lunch -- XLA is no exception.
 From the perspective of a text generation user, there is only one technical detail that you need to keep in mind.
-Without digging too much into [details](https://www.tensorflow.org/guide/function#rules_of_tracing), XLA used in this fashion does just-in-time (JIT) compilation of a `tf.function`, which rely on polymorphism.
+Without digging too much into [details](https://www.tensorflow.org/guide/function#rules_of_tracing), XLA used in this fashion does just-in-time (JIT) compilation of a `tf.function`, which relies on polymorphism.
 In other words, every time you call a `tf.function` with different inputs, with the exception of native TensorFlow types (such as `tf.Tensor` or `tf.Variable`) with the same data type and shape, it will go through a slow compilation step also known as tracing.
 In practice, for text generation, it simply means the input should be padded to a multiple of a certain length (so it has a limited number of possible